 - Which colour palettes appeal to you personally?
 Do you prefer warm tones or cool?
 Do you like bold, bright colours or pastel shades?

 For most small businesses, a palette of 3 colours is sufficient for the entire branding scheme.
 One bold colour to create the base, and two lighter or softer shades for accents.
-They should help to represent your brand, draw attention from potential customers or users and compliment each other well when combined.
+They should help to represent your brand, draw attention from potential customers or users and complement each other well when combined.

-One of the easiest ways to help choose your colour palettes is to take an image that represents your brand and to pull the three most distinctive colours from it.
+One of the easiest ways to help choose your colour palettes is to take an image that represents your brand and pull the three most distinctive colours from it.